-When men, women, and teens in Spring are faced with any form of acne, it can be debilitating—even in the most minor circumstances.
+When men, women, and teens are faced with any form of acne, it can be debilitating—even in the most minor circumstances.
 But before you can apply the proper acne treatment, you’ll need to know which form of acne you’re dealing with.
 And often, it’s not that easy to identify.

 Because Dr. Perri cares about educating his patients, and to give you a head start on the different types of acne and acne treatments, we’re going to talk about this topic today in this blog.

 Types of Acne

 To begin, there are two main categories of acne patients deal with: Non-Inflammatory Acne and Inflammatory Acne.
 Under these two main categories are several subgroups, which we will discuss in further detail below:

 Whiteheads are one type of acne many people deal with.
 They are small, white or flesh-colored bumps on the skin.
 When whiteheads mature, they have a white head (hence the name), and a red rim around the outside.
 Oftentimes, the skin surrounding the whitehead appears to be pulled tight.
 This is a minor form of acne and usually doesn’t cause scarring.